KevinAst/MyWeb/FireWithin/start.md

 >   4. select the desired book (ex: Acts)

+## Scripture References

+Throughout this site, there are over 3,000 scripture references!

+As an example, consider: M{ bibleLink(`jhn.3.16@@John 3:16`) }M

+- ALL scripture references are links that launch the YouVersion Bible App - so you can "Dig Deeper" electronically!

+- In addition, you will find a reddish-tinted arrow, just to the right of most scriptures.
+This is a convenience control that takes you to the FireWithin book for that scripture _(in our example -
+  {{book.John}})_.
+This allows you to quickly research other resources that FireWithin has for that book.

+  The only time you will not see this control, is if you are already on that page.
+In other words, if you are already in the book of John, it wouldn't make sense to say "take me to the book of John" :-)

+## Bible Translation

+The YouVersion Bible App supports supports many different Bible Translations.

+FireWithin allows you to specify which translation you wish to use through a central setting.
+This automatically impacts ALL 3,000+ scriptures found throughout the FireWithin site!

+Check out the {{book.BibleTranslation}} setting!!

 ## Search

 You may search the content of the blog through the search box found at